-Interested in Working Meditation?
+Interested in a Working Holiday?

 Ours is a very lively region (probably due to the copious amounts of excellent wine produced here) especially in the summer, with a large choice of festivals, fiestas, fairs and fetes to attend each weekend.
 There is a vibrant small town less than 4 km from our house, with all amenities including several bars, restaurants, tabacs, pharmacies, a supermarket, a huge swimming pool (open July and August) and a fresh food weekly market.
-The town can easily be reached on foot or by bicycle (we provide the bicycles).

 Our working meditation volunteers live in a separate wing of the house, in single or double rooms, sharing a shower room.
-Meals are taken with us and with our other guests – we host equine-guided mindfulness meditation retreats in the summer season.
-Our volunteers work 6 days a week, Mo-Sat for 5 hours, usually in the mornings to avoid the worst heat of the day.
+Meals are taken with us and with our other guests – we host equine-guided meditation workshops in the summer season.
+Our volunteers work 6 days a week, Mo-Sat for 5-6 hours, usually in the mornings to avoid the worst heat of the day.
 They have the rest of the day free to explore the region – there are loads to do and discover.
 We don’t usually expect help with the cooking but appreciate help with getting plates and cutlery into the dishwasher after meals.

 There is always work to do on a farm like ours involving maintenance and renovation of the house and land and caring for the horses.
 The work is physically demanding and requires the ability and energy to engage in manual activities for five hours each day.